-The AAS WorldWide Telescope project (WWT) is a .NET Foundation project sponsored and managed by the American Astronomical Society (AAS).
-Work on WWT has been supported by the AAS, the US National Science Foundation (grants 1550701, 1642446, and 2004840), the Gordon and Betty Moore Foundation, and Microsoft.
+Work on WWT has been supported by the American Astronomical Society (AAS), the US National Science Foundation (grants 1550701, 1642446, and 2004840), the Gordon and Betty Moore Foundation, and Microsoft.
+The WWT team thanks Datadog for providing monitoring services as part of its Open Source program.

 Academic Citations